Trend macd

 Earnings-week contamination

-MACD crossovers that fire on news-driven gap days don't behave like momentum — they're reacting to information, not technical structure.
-Our backtest does not exclude earnings weeks, so some of the observed alpha (or lack of it) is contaminated by event-driven moves.
-Screen should filter out triggers within ±3 trading days of scheduled earnings.
+MACD crossovers that fire on news-driven gap days are reacting to information, not technical structure.
+The backtest behind the tables above does not exclude earnings weeks, so some of the measured behaviour — in either direction — is contaminated by event-driven moves.
+A practical mitigation when using the signal in a screen is to disregard triggers within a few trading days of scheduled earnings, or to require confirmation from a non-price read such as the live fundamentals filter.

 4 · Pairing inside a screen